 At times during an over half-year battle between Cliffs and Casablanca, it appeared a settlement between the two parties was near.
 In one proposed settlement, Cliffs would even retain control over its board, but install a Casablanca director as executive chairman.

 On March 14, Cliffs' executive chairman James F. Kirsch indicated he was willing to take three of Casablanca's director nominees onto its board, with one director, Lourenco Goncalves, assuming his role of executive chairman.
-That offer, Casablanca believed
+That offer, Casablanca believed, was acceptable.

 Initial sketches of the settlement, disclosed in a June 11 filing with the Securities and Exchange Commission, show that Kirsch agreed Cliffs CEO Gary Halverson would report to Goncalves as executive chairman, subject to interviews with the company's board.
 Over the next month, Goncalves flew to Cleveland, Milwaukee, Houston, Washington and Ft.
 Lauderdale to interview with Cliffs' board members.

 Cliffs decided Goncalves didn't have the right experience and said it would not accept a settlement that gave any Casablanca representative an executive role.
 After the deal fell apart, Casablanca ran a proxy campaign for a majority slate consisting of six directors, something Cliffs quickly fought.

 Cliffs brought up the prospect that, if successful, Casablanca's slate could force the company to repurchase its outstanding debt, creating a liquidity crisis.
 That move, seen as a so-called "proxy put," has been used unsuccessfully by companies as a means to defend themselves against activists.
 To remove a proxy put, all a board has to do is approve a hostile slate of nominees, even if they run their own slate.

 Last year, a judge forced Sandridge Energy (SD) to approve activist board nominees.
 Recent cases such as Morgans Hotels Group and Health Management Associates (HMA), where a company threatened a proxy put, ultimately broke the way of activists.